If a cake fails to impress my taste buds after the first bite, then I trash it. I've been doing this since 2017.

 - 2 1/4 cups frozen coconut, thawed

-Toast the pecans by spreading them, in a single layer, on a cookie sheet, and placing them into a 350-degree F. oven for ten minutes.
+- Pecans: Toast the pecans by spreading them, in a single layer, on a cookie sheet, and placing them into a 350°F oven for 10 minutes.
 If the pecans are in halves or in large pieces, chop them into smaller pieces, after toasting.

-For frozen coconut, Birds Eye brand is a good choice -- I can find this brand at a local Walmart neighborhood grocery store.
+- Coconut: For frozen coconut, Birds Eye brand is a good choice—I can find this brand at a local Walmart neighborhood grocery store.
 Three bags should be ample.
 Thaw the coconut at room temperature for about 15 minutes.
-The bags are very thin, and so they thaw relatively quickly.
+The bags are very thin, so they thaw relatively quickly.

-- Separate the six large eggs, keeping yokes for frosting, and saving whites for breakfast one day.
+Separate the six large eggs, keeping yokes for frosting, and save whites for breakfast one day.

 - Cook until the sugars dissolve.